zaszi/dotfiles/README.md

 This repository contains my dotfiles.
 Included in the documentation below is a list of dependencies per configuration.
 These are not dependencies of the software in question but rather the binaries and libraries that my particular configuration expects.
 The color scheme used in most configurations is [Gruvbox (Dark mode)](https://github.com/morhetz/gruvbox) and the font is [Iosevka Nerd Font](https://www.nerdfonts.com/).

-I deploy to my machines using [Ansible](https://www.ansible.com/).
-My dotfiles are used redominantly on [Arch Linux](https://www.archlinux.org/), a rolling-release distribution.
-As such, only the latest stable upstream releases of the respective software is supported.
+I deploy these files to my machines using [Ansible](https://www.ansible.com/) (my Ansible dotfiles role can be found [here](https://github.com/zaszi/ansible-role-dotfiles)).
+Only the latest stable upstream releases of all respective software is supported.

 ## Features